 Remember, giving your VA credit for good work can have amazing effects on your business (and the relationship).

-We’ll keep this mistake short and sweet as we go into detail in our article “How to Build Trust With Your VA”.
+We’ll keep this mistake short and sweet as we go into detail in our article on “How to Quickly Build Trust With Your New VA”.
 Don’t underestimate the value of a strong relationship.

 The investment you put into building this relationship will repay you in spades.
 Promise!

 Project management tools are the backbone of efficient communication with both your VA and your team.

 A good project management tool will:

 - Improve productivity while reducing costs and workload.

 - Improve collaboration so team members know exactly what they need to be doing at any given time.

 - Improve customer satisfaction through attention to detail and consistency.

 - Help improve performance (if you can measure it, you can improve it).